Kikobeats/exists-file/README.md

 Because [fs.exist](https://nodejs.org/api/fs.html#fs_fs_exists_path_callback) and [fs.existsSync](https://nodejs.org/api/fs.html#fs_fs_existssync_path) are deprecated this an implementation using [fs.stats](https://nodejs.org/api/fs.html#fs_fs_stat_path_callback) and [fs.statsSync](https://nodejs.org/api/fs.html#fs_fs_statsync_path) for get the same result.

+Also **always** keep in mind:

+> fs.exists() should not be used to check if a file exists before calling fs.open().
+Doing so introduces a race condition since other processes may change the file's state between the two calls.
+Instead, user code should call fs.open() directly and handle the error raised if the file is non-existent.

 ## Install

 ```bash